High Desert Winds

 After almost seventeen years of living here in the high desert of northern Nevada,

 This is a land that is either loved or hated; there is no middle ground here.
 For those of us who fall in love with the land of snow capped mountain ranges, there is no place we would rather be.
+A prelude to rain, snow, or perhaps simply higher or lower temperatures, the winds can stop the dogs and me in our tracks.
+And force us to turn our bodies so that our faces are shielded from the force of the assaults.

 I laugh when I hear the Reno weather people predicting 60 mph “gusts.”
 The force of the winds here in our valley is far greater than those in the city 150 miles away.
-The peculiar saucer-like layering of the clouds we see here predicts the winds; I have seen these cloud configurations no where else that I have lived.
+The peculiar saucer-like layering of the clouds we see here predicts the winds.
+I have seen these cloud configurations nowhere else that I have lived.

 The dogs and I hike the mountain trail of the Pine Nut mountains right behind our house.